Celebration (Madonna album): Singles

 "Celebration" was the first single from the compilation.
 A first preview of the song was added on the performance for "Holiday" on her 2009 leg of the Sticky & Sweet Tour.
 It was to be released to radio stations on August 3, 2009.
 However, the single leaked on to the internet, so the date was changed to July 31, 2009.
 The digital download was also released on this date due to the leak.
 Remixes of the song were released to dance clubs on July 24, 2009.
 "Celebration" received mixed reviews from contemporary critics.
 The song reached the top of the charts in countries like Finland, Italy and Sweden, while reaching the top-ten in other European nations.
 It became Madonna's fifty-fifth entry to the Billboard Hot 100 and her fortieth number-one song on the Billboard Hot Dance Club Songs chart.

 On December 11, 2009, it was confirmed by Madonna's official website that "Revolver" would be released as the second and final single off the album in some territories.
 The digital maxi single was released in many countries on December 29, 2009, followed by a CD maxi single in the US in late January 2010 and a 12" vinyl single in early February 2010.
 Contemporary critics gave a mixed review of the song.
 Some praised the chorus line "My love's a revolver" while others felt that it was underwhelming and not on par with Madonna's previous songs.
 "Revolver" has charted in the lower regions of the official charts of Belgium, Canada, Finland and the United Kingdom while reaching number four on the Billboard Hot Dance Club Songs chart of United States.
 This was Madonna's last single of the 2000s.

-The track, "It's So Cool", debuted on the official charts of Finland, Italy and Sweden at numbers 8, 20 and 30 respectively, due to digital downloads.
+The third single, "It's So Cool", debuted on the official charts of Finland, Italy and Sweden at numbers 8, 20 and 30 respectively, due to digital downloads.

+Other songs

 "Broken", the fourth song recorded for the album but not used, was written and produced by Madonna and Oakenfold, with additional writing from Ian Green and Ciaran Gribbin.
 "Broken" was given to Madonna's fanclub Icon's official members as a free 12" vinyl, as a part of their membership in late 2012.